lippertto/janus-trainer/README.md

 Currently, I did not want to manage the infrastructure as code.
 Hence, the resources were created by click-ops.

 # TODOs

+## Open points
+* Make list of disciplines editable
+* Find out if groups need to be autocompleted
+* Find out what happens to log-in session after update. (users have to log out and in to get things working)
+* Exception handling with error boundaries
+* Allow to go from compensation page to validate page with specific dates+trainer
+* Use docker postgres for dev environment
+* Put secrets into actual secrets
+* Errors should show immediately when adding a new training

+## Refinement
+* Read up on .env files best practices
 * Read up on MUI's nextjs integration: https://mui.com/material-ui/guides/nextjs/
+* Think about deploying the frontend with the serverless framework https://www.serverless.com/blog/serverless-nextjs
 * Sort imports with eslint: https://eslint.org/docs/latest/rules/sort-imports

-## Refinement
-* Think about deploying the frontend with the serverless framework https://www.serverless.com/blog/serverless-nextjs
+* Try to make a component (master data) more server-side rendered